demonkillerr/demonkiller-website-react/docs/code/tools/git.md

 ```

 #### Pushing new branch to remote
 Till now the new branch that is made is created locally.
-In order to push the brnach to remote repository we can
+In order to push the branch to remote repository we can

 ```bash
 git push -u origin <branch-name>